 While a tour of Jhunjhunu generally begins with a visit to the Rani Sati Temple, the havelis here demand equal attention.
 They were built by rich merchants or banyas who came to the city on the invitation of Thakur Sardul Singh and flourished under his patronage.
 The architectural grandeur as well as frescos on the walls of these havelis shows that these merchants were not only rich, but had an artistic bend of mind.
 While many of these havelis have become heritage hotels, some are still lived in by the members of the family.
-Following are some of the havelis to visit before leaving Jhunjhunu:
+Following are some of the havelis to visit before leaving Jhunjhunu city in Rajasthan:

 - Kaniram Narsingh Das Tibrewala Haveli

 - Bala Bux Tulshan Haveli